bionlplab/2024_WCM_CTSC_seminar_GenAI/index.md

 10/28/2024 | Large Language Models for Healthcare and Medicine | Yonghui Wu | University of Florida 11/18/2024 | How does it know that?
 Surprising abilities and new challenges of LLMs | Timothy Miller | Harvard Medical School 12/16/2024 | TBD | Karthik Natarajan | Columbia University

+### Acknowledgments

+This work was supported by the National Center for Advancing Translational Sciences (NCATS) of the National Institutes of Health (NIH) under grant numbers UL1TR002384